The Elder Scrolls Travels

 The Elder Scrolls Travels is a series of portable role-playing video games in The Elder Scrolls series, primarily developed and published by Vir2L Studios.
-The series consists of Stormhold (2003), Dawnstar (2004), Shadowkey (2004), Oblivion Mobile (2006) and the cancelled Oblivion (PSP).
+The series consists of Stormhold (2003), Dawnstar (2003), Shadowkey (2004), Oblivion Mobile (2006) and the cancelled Oblivion (PSP).

 Stormhold

 The Elder Scrolls Travels: Stormhold is a role-playing video game developed for J2ME and BREW devices, in the style of the games from the main The Elder Scrolls series.
 Like the other two titles in The Elder Scrolls Travels series, it was developed and published by Vir2L Studios.
-The game was released on August 1, 2003.

 Dawnstar

 The Elder Scrolls Travels: Dawnstar is a role-playing video game developed for J2ME and BREW devices, in the style of the games from the main The Elder Scrolls series.
 Like the other two titles in The Elder Scrolls Travels series, it was developed and published by Vir2L Studios.
-The game was released on August 26, 2004.

 Shadowkey

-Oblivion
+Oblivion (PlayStation Portable)

 The Elder Scrolls Travels: Oblivion is a role-playing video game developed for the PlayStation Portable, in the style of the games from the main The Elder Scrolls series.
 It was never released.
-Five Beta builds can be found online.
+Six beta builds can be found online.

 Oblivion Mobile

 Oblivion Mobile (officially The Elder Scrolls Travels: Oblivion) is an Elder Scrolls Travels game available on Java-enabled cell phones.
-It is one of the four mobile games in that series.
-It follows the storyline established in the console and PC versions of Oblivion, but previous experience with these versions is not required to enjoy the game.
+It follows the storyline established in the console and PC versions of Oblivion.